How education for girls helps break the cycle of poverty

 In clubs girls also build their leadership skills so they can speak out in school, at home and in the community with confidence.

-Working to end violence against girls
+How education helps end violence against girls

 Many girls suffer discrimination at school through violence and prejudice.
 This results in girls dropping out of school, which perpetuates gender inequality.